When it comes to blogging, we have plenty of options to start a blog:

 In the Blogger platform, we have limited control over our site.
 Despite the fact that they have added some new SEO features, BlogSpot still lacks in SEO optimization.

 In a nutshell, the Blogger platform is better than WordPress when you are creating a blog for no other reason than you want to write.
 If you are OK with the limited features offered by the Blogger platform, then this is a great choice.
+For making money or creating a long term impact, WordPress platform is better.

 Why and Why Not WordPress?